blackflux/robo-config/README.md

 Each task directory then contains task files and a snippets folder.

-The snippet folder contains raw configuration files or parts thereof which are applied using tasks.
-Snippet files can contain variables which need to be provided when the task references them.
+The snippet folder contains raw configuration files or parts thereof which are applied using tasks and merge strategies.
+Snippet files can contain variables which need to be provided when the task references the snippet.

 There are two types of task files:

-- `@containerTaskName.json`: Container files.
+- `@containerTaskName.json`: Container task files.
 They do not specify any action itself, but rather reference other tasks.
-- `actionableTaskName.json`: Contain tasks definition which reference snippets.
+- `actionableTaskName.json`: Actionable task files, which contain a single task definition, referencing a snippet.

 #### Container Tasks